mjknj18/Hawaii-Climate-Analysis/README.md

 2. Create twelve equally sized temperature range bins and sort temperature observations into the appropriate bins.
 3. Plot a histogram of the temperature distribution for the most active weather station in that date range.
 4. Query all June and December temperature observations in separate Pandas data frames.
-5. Perform independent t-test on the two sets of data, and analyze t-statistic and p-value.
+5. Perform an independent t-test on the two sets of data, and analyze the t-statistic and p-value.

 #### Historical Analysis